 Provides strategies families can use at home

-Implementing a detailed preschool behavior management plan at your center will appeal to parents and caregivers as they choose a program that will teach their children essential skills to succeed in the classroom and beyond.
+Implementing a detailed preschool behavior management plan at your childcare program will appeal to families as they choose a program that will teach their children essential skills to succeed in the classroom and beyond.
 Families can follow the same guidelines and expectations from the classroom as a way to provide consistency at home.

 Promotes positive behavior